 - Change your GPU settings according to apps.
 Sometimes due to specific apps and their usage, your Mac screen starts flickering.
 Switch the display options in between “Higher Performance” and “Better Battery Life.”

 - Don’t be late if a software update is available.
-Because new updates come with better user services so it may be due to software updates.
+Because new updates come with better user services it may be due to software updates.

 - Make sure your Mac screen drivers are up to date and there is no pending update.
 If there is, then immediately update them to the latest one.